 You might think that being semi-rural your evening meal would be a problem - well don’t worry!

-The Sportsman Inn is but a stones throw away and they serve food from Tuesday to Sunday.
+The Sportsman Inn is but a stones throw away and they serve food Friday, Saturday and Sunday.

 Also close-by is the superb 16th century Shibden Mill Inn with a choice of bar meals or a la carte dining in the restaurant (booking advisable - Tel: 01422 365840).
 If walking bear in mind that although only a few minutes away the cobbled lane to Shibden Mill is very steep and somewhat challenging.
 A drive to the Inn is just a couple of minutes - but do be careful, it is steep, narrow, winding and cobbled (but well worth the trip).